-- For a complete list of supported devices, see the Vivado IP catalog. - Support for UltraScale and UltraScale+TM architectures.
+1. For a complete list of supported devices, see the Vivado IP catalog.

 Overview

 The UltraScaleTM FPGAs Transceivers Wizard is used to configure and simplify the use of one or more serial transceivers in a Xilinx® UltraScale or UltraScale+TM device.
 See Chapter 2, Product Specification for a detailed description of the core.